rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 little_godzilla/s

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>
-Update 2: Post-Nobel credits.
-After the shock of nobel prize sinked in.
+Update 3 (sleeping quarters): Post-Nobel credits.
+The shock of nobel prize is still sunking in.

 On this lovely rare-occasion, as Nobel prizes are being doled out to AI, which (according to some people) is NOT a fundamental science or a mere application of physics, we have curated a special series of little godzillas just for you.
 Each one of them took a lot of time, love, and effort to make.
 We shall now study these godzillas one by one: